Looking for Accelerated BSN Programs in Virginia? Consider Averett University

 As an Averett ABSN student, you’ll regularly attend nursing skills and simulation labs with faculty and other members of your cohort at our program site in Norfolk.
 These labs serve as the bridge between your online coursework and in-person clinicals.

-Featuring advanced hospital equipment and patient simulators, our nursing labs provide a realistic backdrop for you to develop your clinical skills and judgment without the fear of harming an actual patient.
-It’s a setting where it’s perfectly OK to make and learn from your mistakes.
+Featuring cutting-edge technology, our nursing labs provide a realistic backdrop for you to develop your clinical skills and judgment without the fear of harming an actual patient.
+It’s a setting where you can make and learn from your mistakes.

 Diverse Clinical Rotations

-Unlike most nursing programs, we get you started on your clinical rotations during the first semester.
-By the time you graduate, you’ll have logged over 500 direct patient care hours in diverse areas of nursing practice inclusive of nearly 100 hours in simulated clinical experiences.
+At Averett, you’ll begin clinical rotations during the first semester.
+By the time you graduate, you’ll have logged nearly 500 direct patient care hours in diverse areas of nursing practice.

-Your clinicals, which we arrange for you, will take place at top hospitals in Norfolk and Hampton Roads, covering practice areas such as acute care, adult health, community health, mental health and women and children.
+Your clinicals will take place at top hospitals in Norfolk and Hampton Roads, covering practice areas such as acute care, adult health, community health, mental health, women’s health, and pediatrics.

-Overall, clinical rotations are active learning environments where you and your classmates perform tasks a nurse would typically do in a given situation.
+Clinical rotations are active learning environments where you and your classmates perform the same tasks as nurses.
 While there are some clinical tasks you can’t perform as a student, the expectation is for you to approach every clinical as if you were a nurse on duty.

-While most accelerated nursing programs require you to have a non-nursing bachelor’s degree to begin the admissions process, we also consider applicants who have at least 60 non-nursing college credits.
-Regardless, you need a minimum cumulative GPA of 2.8 to be eligible.
+While most accelerated nursing programs require you to have a non-nursing bachelor’s degree to begin the admissions process, Averett also considers applicants who have at least 60 non-nursing college credits.
+Regardless, you need a minimum cumulative GPA of 2.8 to be eligible for the ABSN program.

-Once you’ve verified your eligibility with an admissions counselor, they will walk you through the other requirements you must satisfy before applying to the program, including a series of ABSN prerequisites.
+Once you’ve verified your eligibility with an admissions advisor, they will walk you through the other requirements you must satisfy before applying to the program, including a series of ABSN prerequisites.

-If you decide to move forward with the enrollment process, your admissions counselor will support you every step of the way as you target a program start date in January, May or August.
+If you decide to move forward with the admissions process, your admissions advisor will support you every step of the way as you target a program start date in January, May, or August.

 Why Averett University?

-Founded in 1859, Averett University is a private, fully accredited higher learning institution, with its main campus in Danville, Virginia.
-The university offers more than 30 undergraduate majors, minors and special programs as well as five graduate programs.
-Overall, Averett University educates students from diverse backgrounds, faiths and cultures within the context of the six core values:
+Founded in 1859, Averett is a private, fully accredited higher learning institution.
+Averett educates students within the context of the following core values:

-Wondering how to choose a nursing program?
-Here are 11 questions to ask to help you decide on the right program.
+Try these 11 questions to ask to help you choose the right nursing program.

 School of Nursing Mission

-The School of Nursing at Averett University aims to graduate nurses who provide compassionate, evidence-based care and serve as catalysts for change in a complex health care system.
-We educate students in a collegial and interdisciplinary environment that prepares them to become responsive leaders who have a passion for excellence, social responsibility and lifelong learning.
+The Averett University School of Nursing aims to graduate nurses who provide compassionate, evidence-based care and serve as catalysts for change in a complex healthcare system.
+We educate students in a collegial and interdisciplinary environment that prepares them to become responsive leaders who have a passion for excellence, social responsibility, and lifelong learning.

-Averett created our Accelerated BSN program in Virginia so students with prior college experience could still earn a quality nursing education, just in less time than would be possible with a traditional nursing program.
+Averett created our ABSN program in Virginia so students with prior college experience could earn a quality nursing education in less time than a traditional nursing program.

 Why Become a Nurse in Virginia?

-Virginia also has a high employment rate of RNs, according to Virginia Department of Health Professions, reporting that nearly 90% of nurses are employed in the profession.
+Virginia also has a high employment rate of RNs.
+According to the Virginia Department of Health Professions, among all RNs in Virginia, 91% were employed in the profession in 2024.
 That’s good news for you because it means you shouldn’t have difficulty finding a job after graduation.

 Do you live out of state?
 Here are some reasons to consider relocating to Virginia for nursing school.